Safety Measures For In-Person Attendance

 Windows will be open, fans on and air purifiers in the studios to encourage air circulation throughout the room.

 Students will only be allowed in their own workshop's or camp's studio and one of two designated restrooms once in the building.

 - On Thursday's, we gather students in our Auditorium space for a Showcase event, where the kids get to perform one of their songs for their fellow campers while also getting a chance to learn about audience etiquette.
 This time is limited to an hour and follows all of our safety protocols, including social distancing and masks required.

-- We have begun to offer in-person performances for our students and families, following strict guidelines.
-We can only have 2 people from their household per camper attend the in-person performance.
+- We do offer in-person performances for our students and families, following strict guidelines.
+We currently can only have 2 people from their household per camper attend the in-person performance.
 We will be keeping track of numbers as we let people into the building.
-Every audience member who enters University Heights must wear their mask at all times, regardless of being vaccinated or not.
-We will also be taking temperature checks for everyone as well.
+Every audience member who enters University Heights must wear their mask at all times.

 Breaks outside will be provided, weather permitting.
 There will be additional time set aside for resting, bathroom, and hand washing breaks during their time in the studios.